azagniotov/stubby4j/README.md

 ### Dynamic token replacement in stubbed response

-During HTTP request verification, you can leverage regex capturing groups (refer to `Regex stubbing for dynamic matching` section) as token values for dynamic token replacement in stubbed response.
+During HTTP request verification, you can leverage regex capturing groups ([Regex stubbing for dynamic matching](#regex-stubbing-for-dynamic-matching)) as token values for dynamic token replacement in stubbed response.

 stubby supports dynamic token replacement on the following properties:
 - `response` `body`